C'est La Vie barge cruise

 After breakfast, we take a short drive to the town of Pierry, where we will learn the art of Chocolate making and have the chance to make your own to take away with you.

-Returning to the C’est La Vie for lunch and a relaxing afternoon cruise to Mareuil sur Ay, through scenery that could have been painted by the Impressionists, we will leave the river Marne for the canal Lateral a la Marne, the perfect time to put your working shoes on or ride a bicycle along the towpath and catch the C’est la Vie at the next lock.
+Returning to the C’est La Vie for lunch and a relaxing afternoon cruise to Mareuil sur Ay, through scenery that could have been painted by the Impressionists, we will leave the river Marne for the canal Lateral a la Marne.
+This is the perfect time to put on your working shoes or ride a bicycle along the towpath and catch the C’est la Vie at the next lock.

 This evening dinner is a shore and hosted in the 2-star Michelin restaurant Les Crayeres.